edieblu/terraform-beginner-bootcamp-2023/README.md

 `terraform_tfstate` file is used to store the state of our infrastructure.
 It's a JSON file that contains the metadata of our resources. (should be added to `.gitignore` file)

 `terraform.tfstate.backup` is a backup of the previous state.

+## Installing additional Terraform providers

+Add the aws provider to the `required_providers` block in `main.tf` file.

+Anytime you add a new provider, you need to run `terraform init` again.

+Note that under the hood, Terraform is using the env variables (that we exported earlier) to authenticate with AWS.

+To destroy terraform resources, run `terraform destroy`.
+To auto approve, run `terraform destroy -auto-approve`.